bittremieuxlab/simba/README.md

 ```

 ## Getting started: How to prepare data, train a model, and compute similarities.
-We recommend to use the tutorial in [EXAMPLE NOTEBOOK](https://github.com/matchms/ms2deepscore/blob/main/notebooks/MS2DeepScore_tutorial.ipynb)  for an extensive example on test data.
-The expected run time on a laptop is less than 5 minutes, including automatic model and dummy data download.

 ## 1) Compute structural similarities

 We provide a SIMBA model trained on around 300,000 spectra coming from NIST20 and MassSpecGym.
 The model can be found at [INSERT LOCATION].
 The model works on positive mode for protonized adducts.

+We recommend to use the tutorial in [run inference](https://github.com/simba/notebooks/final_tutorials/run_inference.ipynb)  for an extensive example on test data.
+The expected run time on a laptop is less than 10 minutes, including automatic model and dummy data download.

 A example dataset can be found in [LOCATION IN THE REPOSITORY].
 You can use your own data using the .mgf format.